Current graphite prices - US$/tonne

 How is graphite priced?

-Like uranium, there is a posted price for graphite which provides a guideline with respect to longer term trends but there are no spot or futures markets.
-Transactions are largely based on direct negotiations between the buyer and seller.
+There are no standard, quoted prices for natural graphite and there is no spot or futures market.
+Companies such as Benchmark Mineral Intelligence and Fastmarkets IM are paid subscription services that provide pricing information based on periodically surveying buyers and sellers.
+Actual transactions in the marketplace are largely based on direct negotiations between the buyer and seller.
 Graphite prices are also a function of flake size and purity with large (+80 mesh) and particularly XL flake (+50 mesh) and 94% plus carbon varieties commanding premium pricing.
 Prices for +80 mesh large flake exceeded US$1,300/t in the late 80s but crashed to US$600-750t in the 90s as Chinese producers dumped product on the market.
 During this period there was essentially no exploration and no new mines were built in the west.

 Graphite prices did not start to recover until 2005 and well surpassed US$1,300/t with large flake selling for up to $3,000/t in early 2012 with some shortages reported.
-Price appreciation was largely a function of the commodity super cycle and the industrialization of emerging economies as new, high growth applications such as Li ion batteries ("LiBs") had not yet had an impact on demand and consumption.
+Price appreciation was largely a function of the commodity super cycle and the industrialization of emerging economies as new, high growth applications such as Li ion batteries ("LiBs") had not yet had an impact on demand or consumption.
 Graphite prices subsequently again declined to the $750/t area for large flake graphite due to the strength in the US dollar, the slowdown in China and the lack of growth in Japan/Europe/US.